 When Six Flags over Texas removed the Sky Hook, its legacy did not end there.
 The ride was first transported to Six Flags over Georgia where it operated for a number of seasons.
 Later a small park in Arkansas named Magic Springs purchased Sky Hook and operated it operated for several more years.
 As the ride slowly deteriorated, Magic Springs used the structure as a bungee-jumping platform before eventually tearing it down sometime around 1995.
 The Sky Hook’s journey finally ended when it was sold as scrap metal, too corroded to continue to safely operate as an amusement ride.

 Although the Oil Derrick literally and figuratively overshadowed the Sky Hook and quickly became the park’s new signature skyline item, it could not outshine the Sky Hook’s uniqueness and expansive history.
-Those who journeyed over 150 feet in the air surrounded only by a minimalist cage and suspended by a thin cable are not likely to ever forget the incomparable experience the Sky Hook provided.
+Those who journeyed over 150 feet in the air surrounded only by a minimalist cage and suspended by a thin cable are not likely to forget the Sky Hook’s incomparable experience.

 - McCown, Davis.
 “Sky Hook.”
 Parktimes.
 Web.
 03 July 2012. http://parktimes.com/content/node/52.